What does a Dental Assistant do?

 Yes!
 We offer an evening program that easily fits into a student’s busy working schedule.

-Midwest Dental Assistants School offers a certificate upon completion of our program, regulated by the State of Nebraska.
+Midwest Dental Assistants School offers a certificate upon completion of our program, regulated by the Nebraska Department of Education.

 National Certifications can be acquired through DANB sponsored testing.
 We do not offer a degree program.